Fiction and Prose

 Musicality

-Rhythm and tonality are important in any medium; as a singer and drummer (don’t check out my old band weirdmilkiconic), I always think about the way dialogue sounds and the rhythm of how it reads.
-Swing by my apartment on a writing day and find me talking as imaginary people, to imaginary people.
+Rhythm and tonality are important in any medium; as a singer and pots-banger (don’t check out my old band weirdmilkiconic), I always think about the way dialogue sounds and the rhythm of how it reads.
+Swing by my apartment on a writing day and find me talking as imaginary people, to imaginary people, in the most sane way possible.

 WorldBuilding